February 26th, 2020

 The Bureau of Labor Statistics (BLS) predicts that employment in health care occupations will jump 18% from 2016 to 2026, but if you don’t have the time – or money – to invest in more education, non-clinical healthcare jobs can be a way to enter this booming field.

 Jobs requiring only a high school diploma, for example, include administrative assistants, medical billers and home health aides.
-Another attraction to such jobs is the pay, which BLS reports can top $30,000 per year, depending on the position, experience and skills.
+Another attraction to such jobs is the pay.
+Which BLS reports can top $30,000 per year, depending on the position, experience and skills.

 BLOG | The most underrated jobs in medicine: #NonClinicalHealthcare positions! via @ajilon: https://ajilon.co/2IuZvZB

 This job requires you to greet visitors, route calls and accomplish other clerical tasks.
 It also calls for being detail-oriented, staying organized and being able to multi-task.
 Computer skills are required, such as being able to use Microsoft Office suite.
 Glassdoor reports the average base pay for such a position to be $28,729.

-2. Administrative assistant: These duties require the person to be organized and able to manage time well, in addition to some familiarity with computer software such as Microsoft Office, including Excel.
+An administrative assistant’s job description requires them to be organized and able to manage time well, in addition to some familiarity with computer software such as Microsoft Office, including Excel.
 A typical day for a medical administrative assistant is described as “significantly less stressful than other clinical health care professionals yet provides a way to be part of a team dedicated to helping and healing others.”
 Such positions also require dealing with visitors, scheduling appointments and helping with medical billing or insurance.
 Glassdoor lists an average base pay salary for medical administrative assistants at $41,045 per year.

-3. Medical assistant.
 Performing basic lab tests, explaining treatment procedures, taking a patient’s vital signs and having excellent communication skills are key to this job that does not require a college degree.
 BLS reports some enter the occupation with postsecondary education such as a certificate, while others have a high school diploma and get on-the-job training.
 In 2016, the median annual wage was $31,540 and jobs are expected to grow 29% through 2026.
 As physicians become busier with the aging population, they will hire more medical assistants to do routine administrative and clinical duties, BLS reports.